 The second unit: How Do I Plan To Engage Employees? is about you.
 It has 10 steps and offers some tried and tested tools to help participants take action.
 In this unit participants will:

 Understand tools and activities that can help engage employees.

 Explore the mindsets that support others to engage with the organisation.

 Identify what they want to start doing, stop going or continue doing.

 The third unit: Action Planning is about moving forward.
 It uses everything that has been reflected on, thought about or learnt during units one and two, and through the 7-Day Challenge it identifies what is wanted or needed to be done next.
 The 7-Day Challenge can be repeated and, as a result of experiences, it can be adapted.

 During the programme, participants will be guided to either complete an activity or write some reflections.
 The idea is that these activities and reflections will add support to fulfil the 7-Day Challenge and create an action plan at the end of the programme.

-The cost of this programme is £75 + VAT per person.
-Access is given through our website with individual login permissions.
-This programme can be accessed at any time, from any location (subject to necessary internet access) and should take approximately 10 hours to complete, including activities.
+The cost of this programme is £24.99 per person and can be accessed at any time, from any location (subject to necessary internet access) and should take approximately 10 hours to complete, including activities.

 To access the programme, go to ProLearn and create an account.